seek-oss/skuba/template/private-npm-package/README.md

 This package is published to the npm registry under the private `@seek` npm org with [Gutenberg], SEEK's central npm publishing pipeline.

 It depends on this repo being hosted on [SEEK-Jobs] with appropriate access.

-To set up this repo for publishing, follow the instructions in Gutenberg's [installing on your repository] guidance.

 ### Releasing latest